jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 ### Decon Notation: Solving the Measurement Problem

-Material Superphysics will explain that the root cause in the limitations in Physics and consequently, in the technologies that humans can develop, is the limited ability of humans to perceive beyond the Electromagnetic layer.
+Material Superphysics will explain that the root cause in the limitations in Physics (and consequently, in the technologies that humans can develop) is the limited ability of humans to perceive beyond the Radiant Layer (electromagnetism and light).

 <!-- The real cause of the absurdity is the scientific decree to make things measurable.  -->

-Objective measurements are based on electromagnetic layer which allows light which then gives us objective information through our eyes, as our light-detectors.
+Objective measurements are based on light giving our natural light-detectors (eyes) objective information.

-Beyond Electromagnetism are the Spacetime and Aether layers.
-The measurements here are naturally subjective.
+Beyond the Radiant Layer are the Spacetime and Aether layers where the measurements are naturally subjective.
 For example:
 - The distance from House A to House B can be denoted in meters, yards, feet, etc.
 - An idea can be important to some, but not important to others.